mapilary/mapilary-integration-starter/docs/en/02_Users_administration.md

 }
 ```
 #### Notes
-\*  The company name is typically inherited from the administrator's name (who is creating the new user)
+\*  The company name is typically inherited from the administrator's name (who is creating the new company)
-** each user can have more roles assigned
+** each user can have multiple roles assigned
 *** if the e-mail address is entered, the user can use it to log in to the system

 The method also contains an optional parameter upsert (which is part of the URL): /users?upsert=true

-Parameter upsert=true ensures update of the users's data (in case the user already exists in the system).
+Parameter upsert=true ensures update of the user data (in case the user already exists in the system).
 In case the upsert parameter is not set, API returns an error:

 ```json
 {